A Night in Old Mexico: Plot

-Forced to give up his land and home, cantankerous Texas rancher Red Bovie (Robert Duvall) isn't about to go quietly to the dismal trailer park that's all he can now afford.
+Forced to give up his land and home, cantankerous Texas rancher Red Bovie isn't about to go quietly to the dismal trailer park that's all he can now afford.
 Instead, Red departs with his grandson Gally (son of his long-estranged son Jimmy) for a road trip to what Red calls "Old Mexico".
 They pick up Moon and J.T., two hitch-hikers who have stolen over $150,000 in drug money.
 But Red drives off without them after they steal his beer, unaware of a satchel holding $150,000 in drug money they left in his car.
 They arrive in Mexico, still pursued by the drug dealers, who are pursued in turn by the assassin Cholo looking to recover the stolen money.

 Red and Gally enjoy the town's attractions during the Mexican Day of the Dead festival.
 As night falls, they visit a brothel for dancing and drinks.
 They later meet Patty Wafers, a down on her luck stripper turned nightclub singer.
 She is intrigued by Red's fearless and outrageous behavior.
 Cholo kills J.T. and Moon, and is now in pursuit of Red.
 Patty tries to help them use some of the money to return to America undetected across the border, but Cholo catches up with them and takes the cash.
 They pursue him, then they pursue Panama, another drug cartel member who was disappointed in Cholo's performance and shot him.

 As Red and Patty's affection grows, Red begins to lose interest in the illicit money.
 But Gally, seeking to assert his identity after the death of his father, takes up the pursuit.
 They eventually overpower Panama and recover the money, leaving him to be arrested.
 Patty invites Red to live with her in her small hometown in northern Mexico.
 He accepts and is happy to go with her, knowing that with $150,000, they will live like royalty.
 As they part ways and Gally returns to the U.S., Red tells Gally that he has "found himself a grandson" and they part on good terms.